-6. Related work
+6 Related work

 Scheduling for Posting, Polling, and Maintenance.
-Besides monitoring information sources, mathematically related settings arise in smart broadcasting in social networks (Karimi et al., 2016; Zarezade et al., 2017; Wang et al., 2017; Upadhyay et al., 2018), personalized teaching (Upadhyay et al., 2018), database synchronization (Gal & Eckstein, 2001), job scheduling (Glazebrook & Mitchell, 2002), and scheduling maintenance service to machines (Anily et al., 1998; Bar-Noy et al., 1998; Glazebrook et al., 2005).
-In the context of web crawling (see Olston & Najork (2010) for an overview), the closest works are (Cho & Garcia-Molina, 2003a), (Wolf et al., 2002), (Pandey & Olston, 2005), and (Azar et al., 2018).
-Like (Cho & Garcia-Molina, 2003a) and (Azar et al., 2018), we use Lagrange multipliers as part of optimization, and adopt the Poisson change model of (Cho & Garcia-Molina, 2003a) and many works since.
-Our contributions differ from prior art in several ways: (1) optimization objectives (see the next subsection) and policy guarantees; (2) special crawl scheduling under complete change observations, both separately from and jointly with the commonly studied setting where changes are detectable only at crawl time; (3) learning model parameters in a principled way during crawling.
+Besides monitoring information sources, mathematically related settings arise in smart broadcasting in social networks [19, 31, 33, 36], personalized teaching [31], database synchronization [14], and job and maintenance service scheduling [1, 3, 15, 16].
+In web crawling context (see Olston & Najork [22] for a survey), the closest works are [10], [35], [25], and [2].
+Like [10] and [2], we use Lagrange multipliers for optimization, and adopt the Poisson change model of [10] and many works since.
+Our contributions differ from prior art in several ways: (1) optimization objectives (see below) and guarantees; (2) special crawl scheduling under complete change observations; (3) reinforcement learning of model parameters during crawling.

 Optimization objectives.
-Our objective falls in the class of convex separable resource allocation problems (Ibaraki & Katoh, 1988).
-So do most other related objectives: binary freshness/staleness (Azar et al., 2018; Cho & Garcia-Molina, 2003a), age (Cho & Garcia-Molina, 2000a), and embarrassment (Wolf et al., 2002).
-The latter is implemented via specially constructed importance scores (Wolf et al., 2002), so our algorithms can be used for it too.
-Other separable objectives include information longevity (Olston & Pandey, 2008).
-In contrast, Pandey & Olston (2005) focus on an objective that depends on user behavior and cannot be separated into contributions from individual sources.
-While intuitively appealing, their measure can be optimized only via many approximations (Pandey & Olston, 2005), and the algorithm for it is ultimately heuristic.
+Our objective falls in the class of convex separable resource allocation problems [17].
+So do most other related objectives: binary freshness/staleness [2, 10], age [8], and embarrassment [35].
+The latter is implemented via specially constructed importance scores [35], so our algorithms can be used for it too.
+Other separable objectives include information longevity [23].
+In contrast, Pandey & Olston [25] focus on an objective that depends on user behavior and cannot be separated into contributions from individual sources.
+While intuitively appealing, their measure can be optimized only via many approximations [25], and the algorithm for it is ultimately heuristic.

 Acquiring model parameters.
-Importance can be defined and quickly determined from information readily available to search engines, e.g., page relevance to queries (Wolf et al., 2002), query-independent popularity such as PageRank (Page et al., 1998), and other features (Pandey & Olston, 2005; Radinsky & Bennett, 2013).
+Importance can be defined and quickly determined from information readily available to search engines, e.g., page relevance to queries [35], query-independent popularity such as PageRank [24], and other features [25, 28].
 Learning change rates is more delicate.
-Change rate estimators we use are due to (Cho & Garcia-Molina, 2003b); our contribution in this regard is integrating them into crawl scheduling while providing theoretical guarantees, as well as identifying conditions and binary (J_b^{π}) policy costs.
-Lower bars = better policies.
-LC is robust to both, but $BLC\epsilon \& BLC$ (Azar et al., 2018) aren't: LCand BLC ε don't beat LC/LCA in J_b^{π} .
-CC a result, LC-CO's policy cost both w.r.t.
-J_h^{π} $1237, J_b^{\pi} = 636$) did poorly (omitted from algorithms'. the plot).

-when estimation can be side-stepped using an approximation (Prop.
-10).
-While many works adopted the homogeneous Poisson change process (Cho & Garcia-Molina, 2000b; Cho & Ntoulas, 2002; Cho & Garcia-Molina, 2003a;b; 2000a; Wolf et al., 2002; Azar et al., 2018), its non-homogeneous variant (Gal & Eckstein, 2001), quasi-deterministic (Wolf et al., 2002), and general marked temporal point process (Upadhyay et al., 2018) change models were also considered.
-Change models can also be inferred via generalization using source co-location (Cho & Ntoulas, 2002) or similarity (Radinsky & Bennett, 2013).
+Change rate estimators we use are due to [11]; our contribution in this regard is integrating them into crawl scheduling while providing theoretical guarantees, as well as identifying conditions when estimation can be side-stepped using an approximation (Prop.
+9).
+While many works adopted the homogeneous Poisson change process [2, 8, 9, 10, 11, 12, 35], its non-homogeneous variant [14], quasi-deterministic [35], and general marked temporal point process [31] change models were also considered.
+Change models can also be inferred via generalization using source co-location [12] or similarity [28].

 RL.
-Our setting could be viewed as a restless multi-armed bandit (MAB) (Whittle, 1988), a MAB type that allows an arm to change its reward/cost distribution without being pulled.
+Our setting could be viewed as a restless multi-armed bandit (MAB) [34], a MAB type that allows an arm to change its reward/cost distribution without being pulled.
 However, no known restless MAB class allows arms to incur a cost/reward without being pulled, as in our setting.
-This distinction makes existing MAB analysis such as (Immorlica & Kleinberg, 2018) inapplicable to our model.
-RL with events and policies obeying general marked temporal point processes was studied in (Upadhyay et al., 2018).
+This distinction makes existing MAB analysis such as [18] inapplicable to our model.
+RL with events and policies obeying general marked temporal point processes was studied in [31].
 However, it relies on DNNs and as a result doesn't provide guarantees of convergence, optimality, other policy properties, or a mechanism for imposing strict constraints on bandwidth, and is far more expensive computationally.

-7. Empirical evaluation
+7 Empirical evaluation